Write your first model - simple RBC

 Conditional forecasting is a useful tool to incorporate for example forecasts into a model and then add shocks on top.

-For example we might be interested in the model dynamics given a path for c for the first 4 quarters and the next quarter a negative shock to eps_z arrives.
+For example the model dynamics might be of interest given a path for c for the first 4 quarters and the next quarter a negative shock to eps_z arrives.
 This can be implemented using the get_conditional_forecast function and visualised with the plot_conditional_forecast function.

-First, we define the conditions on the endogenous variables as deviations from the non stochastic steady state (c in this case) using a KeyedArray from the AxisKeys package (check get_conditional_forecast for other ways to define the conditions):
+First, the conditions on the endogenous variables are defined as deviations from the non-stochastic steady state (c in this case) using a KeyedArray from the AxisKeys package (check get_conditional_forecast for other ways to define the conditions):

-Note that all other endogenous variables not part of the KeyedArray are also not conditioned on.
+Note that all other endogenous variables not part of the KeyedArray (provided by the AxisKeys package) are also not conditioned on.

-Next, we define the conditions on the shocks (eps_z in this case) using a SparseArrayCSC from the SparseArrays package (check get_conditional_forecast for other ways to define the conditions on the shocks):
+Next, the conditions on the shocks (eps_z in this case) are defined using a SparseArrayCSC from the SparseArrays package (check get_conditional_forecast for other ways to define the conditions on the shocks):

 Note that for the first 4 periods the shock has no predetermined value and is determined by the conditions on the endogenous variables.

-The function returns a KeyedArray with the values of the endogenous variables and shocks matching the conditions exactly.
+The function returns a KeyedArray (provided by the AxisKeys package) with the values of the endogenous variables and shocks matching the conditions exactly.

-We can also plot the conditional forecast.
-Please note that you need to import the StatsPlots packages once before the first plot.
-In order to plot we can use:
+The conditional forecast can also be plotted.
+Note that the StatsPlots package needs to be imported once before the first plot.
+In order to plot this can be used:

-and we need to set conditions_in_levels = false since the conditions are defined in deviations.
+and conditions_in_levels = false needs to be set since the conditions are defined in deviations.

 Note that the stars indicate the values the model is conditioned on.